-Net cash provided by financing activities was \$6.4 million in the three months ended December 31, 2016, compared to net cash used in financing activities of nil during the same period in 2015.
-We obtained a total of \$6.4 million new short term advances from related and unrelated parties in the three months ended December 31, 2016.
+Net cash provided by financing activities was \$5.4 million in the three months ended March 31, 2017, compared to \$1.0 million during the same period in 2016.
+The net cash provided by financing activities in the three months ended March 31, 2017 was mainly deposits received from shareholders of \$2.0 million and new short term advances from related and unrelated parties totaled \$3.4 million in the three months ended March 31, 2017.

-As of December 31, 2016, the principal amounts outstanding under our credit facilities and lines of credit were as follows:
+As of March 31, 2017, the principal amounts outstanding under our credit facilities and lines of credit were as follows: